sajtii/SRAP/README.md

 A little software which lets you share your RetroAchievements activity with your friends on Discord.

 ### Before you even consider downloading,
 note that I have none to zero programming experience.
 I put this together in less than a week as a fun project/challenge, using Google, reading documentations, and asking Grok about how things work.
 The main inspiration was [RetroAchievements-Discord-Presence](https://github.com/XtremePrime/RetroAchievements-Discord-Presence), so huge credit to everyone working on it.

 The source code looks like "meh," but at least I can read it clearly.
 There's almost no error handling.
 Written and tested on Windows, but I suppose it works on every operating system.

 In the future, I might update this project, or I might not—who knows?
 However, I will appreciate any kind of advice, criticism, or feedback you have for me after using my program or checking the code.
 Maybe one day I will become a huge Python developer.
 Just maybe.

 ## Requirements
-- Python3
+- Python3 with tkinter
 - ```pip install -r requirements.txt```
   	- `configparser` https://pypi.org/project/configparser/
   	- `pypresence` https://pypi.org/project/pypresence/